IBM/loopback-in-five/README.md

 ## Part B: Deploy your API in just five more minutes

 ### 6. Create a Cloud Foundry Instance

+It's important to point out here that you can run this anywhere Cloud Foundry is supported.
+Luckily, Bluemix supports Cloud Foundry, so for this tutorial, we'll be using that.

 Log into your Bluemix account and navigate to your [dashboard](https://console.ng.bluemix.net).
 In the upper right hand corner of the dashboard, click on the "Create App" button that looks like this: